-I don't know for sure, but I think that's why my mom cried as well because she remembered just as clearly as I do, her driving us to Giants Stadium with "Honk if U Love *NSYNC" written on the back window and how excited I was when at one point in the show JC had a water gun that he shot into the crowd and I got hit!
+I don't know for sure, but I think that's why my mom cried as well because she remembered just as clearly as I did.
+She drove us to Giants Stadium with "Honk if U Love *NSYNC" written on the back window and she remembers how excited I was when at one point in the show JC had a water gun that he shot into the crowd and I got hit!
 There are a lot of memories tied to these five men and they were all experienced with my mom.

 It makes me hope that one day, my daughter will find a group that she loves, and I am able to take her to their concerts and recored (on the DVR or whatever the next invention is) their TV appearances so she can watch them when she gets home from school.

 I hope this is something that we can share and experience together.
 I loved going to concerts, my first being the Spice Girls at age 8.
 I still love going to concerts though it has gotten considerably harder as I got older with work and schedules becoming more complicated (and now having a baby there is the added piece of having someone watch her).

 But one day, maybe when she's 8 or 9 or 10 she'll hear a song on the radio that she really likes or she'll see some act on the Disney Channel that makes her want to have their faces plastered all over her wall and I'll be more than happy to indulge.

 I only hope that whichever singer or group she finds, they're half as talented as *NSYNC because we really did get lucky with them.